LxinWeixL/Multi-attribute-Linear-Ballistic-Accumulator-Model/README.md

 # 1. Introduction
 This repository provides all codes and data used in paper _The importance of Response Time in Preference Elicitation: Asymptotic Results_.
+It includes C++ implementations of MLBA components and R Markdown workflows for estimation and data generation.
 > [!NOTE]
 > **ABSTRACT**
 >